ATREYAM (LEO) SHARMA

 LEARNING TO CODE = LEARNING TO THINK

-I am a teenager with dreams to bring little change in
+I am a teenager with dreams to bring little

-to Science and Technology.
+these relate to Science and Technology.

 My recent achievements: